XavierRice/PROJECTMOD2/README.md

 ### We now <strong>DELIVER</strong> just type <em>npm run deliver</em>
 <P>Check back to see if they are coming to your specifc neighborhood!

+## This App has been <em><strong> STRETCHED </em></strong> as far as its goal(fish) are concerned!!
+A. Using Color NPM instead of Chalk
+B. the App includes a way to REVIEW fish that cost less than an amount you input.
+C. that App includes a way to review fish that are deliverable.
+D. this app includes a couple of "throws" for errors.